Evidence of Dirac Quantum Spin Liquid in YbZn2GaO5: Results Discussion

 We illustrate in Fig. \ref{Fig 1}c the temperature-dependent magnetic susceptibility data collected on the single crystal of \YZGO~along both directions parallel and perpendicular to the crystallographic c-axis, in the presence of an applied magnetic field of 0.01 T. The inset of Fig. \ref{Fig 1}c highlights the low-temperature susceptibility region down to 0.3 K, confirming the absence of magnetic ordering down to this temperature.
 The inverse magnetic susceptibility data are fitted to Curie-Weiss law: $1/\chi$ = $(T - \theta_{CW})/C$, (where $\theta_{CW}$ is the Curie-Weiss temperature, and $C$ is the Curie constant) at two different temperature regimes.
 The obtained effective moment ($\mu_{eff}$ $\simeq$ 4.36 $\mu_B$) at a high-temperature range agrees with the expected theoretical value of free Yb$^{3+}$ ion ($\simeq$ 4.54 $\mu_B$).
 The Curie-Weiss temperatures obtained for \YZGO~in the low-temperature range (5 - 15 K) are slightly higher ($\theta_{CW,\parallel}$ = - 3.77 K and $\theta_{CW,\perp}$ = - 5.22 K) than those of Yb(Mg, Zn)GaO$_4$ \cite{yueshengSR2015, yueshengPRL2015, shenNature2016, XuPRL2016, maPRL2018}.
 This observation suggests a stronger antiferromagnetic coupling between Yb$^{3+}$ ions in \YZGO.
-The collected isothermal magnetization data along both directions up to 14 T of applied magnetic field provides anisotropic Landé-g factors (g$_\parallel$ $\simeq$ 3.44 and g$_\perp$ $\simeq$ 3.04), which are found to be in agreement with those reported earlier for YbZnGaO$_4$ \cite{maPRL2018} (see Fig. S1).
+The collected isothermal magnetization data along both directions up to 14 T of applied magnetic field provides anisotropic Landé-g factors of g$_\parallel$ $\simeq$ 3.44 and g$_\perp$ $\simeq$ 3.04 (see Fig. S1f).